FancySnacks/java-projects/README.md

 # Java_Projects

-Collection of smaller projects that use only one file
+Collection of smaller Java projects

-FancySnacks
+Made using Java 17